bluesky-social/indigo/cmd/bigsky/README.md

 Just consuming from the firehose for a few hours will only backfill accounts with activity during that period.
 This is fine to get the backfill process started, but eventually you'll want to do full "resync" of all the repositories on the PDS host to the most recent repo rev version.
 To enqueue that for all the PDS instances:

     # start sync/backfill of all accounts
 	cat hosts.txt | parallel -j1 ./sync_pds.sh {}

+Lastly, can monitor progress of any ongoing re-syncs:

+    # check sync progress for all hosts
+	cat hosts.txt | parallel -j1 ./sync_pds.sh {}